Examples of fraud and scams affecting students

 The following fraud and scams affect mainly international students.

-Find out more about the fraud or scam, and examples of how a criminal might try and trick you to get a large amount of your money.
+Find out more about the fraud or scam, and examples of how a criminal might try and trick you to get your personal details and/or a large amount of your money.

 Tuition fee fraud